-There are six options for the field of practice specialization: Criminal Justice; Family and Child Welfare Services; Social Gerontology; Social Work with Displaced Populations; Social Work in Health Care Settings; or Social Work In Mental Health Settings.
+There are six options for the field of practice specialization: Criminal Justice; Family and Child Welfare; Social Gerontology; Social Work with Displaced Populations; Social Work in Health Care Settings; or Social Work in Mental Health Settings.

-The professional foundation, taken in the first year of study by all students in the regular sixty (60) hour degree program, provides the basis on which advanced concentrations are built.
-The professional foundation consists of the following five content areas:
+The professional foundation, taken in the first year of study by all students in the regular (60) hour degree program, provides the basis on which advanced concentrations are built.
+The professional foundation, is a generalist curriculum and consists of the following five content areas and courses:

 - 1. Social Welfare Policy and Services

+- Social Work and the Black Perspective

+- Advocating for Oppressed and Marginalized Communities

 - 2. Human Behavior and the Social Environment

+- Human Behavior and the Social Environment

 - 3. Practice Methods

+- Social Work with Individuals, Families & Groups

+- Direct Practice Assessment

+- Social Work with Communities & Organizations

 - 4. Social Work Research

+- Research Methods and Data Analysis

 - 5. Field Education

+- Agency-Based Education I

+- Agency-Based Education II